-- G1 WDOUT WatchDog and/or Clock Monitor dedicated output - G7 CKO Oscillator dedicated output or general purpose input vices do not have a full complement of Port I pins.
-The unavailable pins are not terminated (i.e. they are floating).
-A read operation from these unterminated pins will return unpredictable values.
-The user should ensure that the software takes this into account by either masking out these inputs, or else restricting the accesses to bit operations only.
-If unterminated, Port I pins will draw power only when addressed.
+The unavailable pins (I4-I7) are not terminated i.e., they are floating.
+A read operation for these unterminated pins will return unpredictable values.
+The user must ensure that the software takes into account by either masking or restricting the accesses to bit operations.
+The unterminated port I pins will draw power only when addressed.